AshfordGraye/ObjectOrientedCards/PLANNING.md

 4) deal a deck
     4.5) figure out how to make card 21 in python
 5) how to make card 21 - will split further into steps as steps become understood.

+STEP 1 COMPLETE -

+    PDF WRITTEN AND NEEDS TESTING FOR NEEDED CHANGES

+STEP 2 COMPLETE -

+    TXT CONTAINS BASIC STEPS TO FOLLOW FOR GUIDE CREATION

+STEP 3 IN PROGRESS